 After practicing his strategy for six months, in May 1984 Michael Larson traveled by bus from Ohio to Los Angeles to audition for Press Your Luck.
-During an pre-audition interview, Michael spun a sympathetic tale.
-He explained that as an unemployed ice cream truck driver he couldn't afford to buy a present for his daughter's upcoming sixth birthday.
-He hoped that by winning on Press Your Luck he would be able to give the daughter the best birthday of her life.
-Irresistible right?
+During a pre-audition interview, Michael spun a sympathetic tale.
+He explained that as an unemployed ice cream truck driver, he couldn't afford to buy a present for his daughter's upcoming sixth birthday.
+He hoped that by winning on Press Your Luck, he would be able to give his daughter the best birthday of her life.
+Irresistible, right?
 After doing a practice round to show he understood the basic concepts of the game, producers informed Michael that he would officially be a contestant on an upcoming episode of Press Your Luck.

 On Saturday, May 19th 1984, Michael took the center seat on Press Your Luck's stage in between a Baptist minister named Ed and dental assistant named Janie.
 As always, the first round of the game consisted of simple trivia questions in order to win spins.
 Compared to his fellow contestants, Michael pretty much bombed the trivia round.
 He fumbled on several questions and ended up with only three spins.
 By comparison, fellow contestant Ed won 10 spins.
 As the player with the fewest spins, Michael got to Press His Luck with the game board first.